json-event-sourcing/pincette-json-streams/docs/aggregation_stages.md

 ### $deduplicate

 With this extension stage you can filter away duplicate messages according to a given expression, which goes in the `expression` field.
 The `collection` field denotes the MongoDB collection that is used for the state.
 If you use Atlas Archiving you can keep the collection small.
 Use the `_timestamp` field for this.
 Its value is epoch millis.
 The optional field `cacheWindow` is the time in milliseconds that messages are kept in a cache for duplicate checking.
+The default value is 1000.
 An example:

 ```yaml
 ---